CollaborativeRoboticsLab/capabilities2/readme.md

 ![C++](https://img.shields.io/badge/Code-C++-informational?&logo=c%2b%2b)
 ![ROS](https://img.shields.io/badge/Framework-ROS-informational?&logo=ROS)

 A reimplementation of the [capabilities](https://github.com/osrf/capabilities) package.
-This package is implemented using CPP and extends the capabilities package features.
+This package is implemented using C++17 and extends the capabilities package features.
 See the [capabilities2_server](./capabilities2_server/readme.md) package for the main system component.

 ## System structure